acollawn/Project_4/README.md

 ### Tableau Pages:
-Please follow the link below to our Tableau Public page for our Random Forest Model:
+Please follow the link to our Tableau Public page for our Random Forest Model:
 <a href="https://public.tableau.com/app/profile/jared.sletto/viz/RF_Diabetes_Tablea/PredictingDiabetes">Predicting Diabetes</a>